|

 Vibroplexes, determine when they were built, and learn about

+the interesting company and people that made them.
+What's a Bug?
 The telegraph key was invented in 1844 by Samuel Morse's

 associate, Alfred Vail, and was called the "Vail Correspondent".